 Now that there is a clinical externship requirement mandated by the Dental Board, a supervising dentist is required.
 The responsibility and time commitment for this supervising dentist is minimal.

-He/she must attend a 2 hour lecture defining the clinical externship requirements of the program, as well as RDAEF management protocol.
-Be sure your dentist is available on the following date: Supervising Dentist Management Lecture Course: October 26, 2013 - 9:00 AM to 11:00 AM.
+He/she must attend only a 2 hour lecture defining the clinical externship requirements of the program, as well as RDAEF management protocol.
+Be sure your dentist is available on the following date: Supervising Dentist Management Lecture Course: May 10, 2014 - 9:00 AM to 11:00 AM.